 Quite often, while analyzing the report, we miss those blind spots which we cannot guess but others can perceive quickly.
 There is always a gap between what we can see or find out and what others see or find about us.
 We need people to help us find what we are capable of, point out our weaker points, where we are lacking, and where we require improvements.
 You might find comfort in the laps of your friend but try to find people who are ready to criticize you, as through their criticism, you could perceive all your shortcomings and immediately start working on them.
 Try to get performance review feedback from your colleagues, too, as their feedback would benefit you and help you get on the self-improvement path and realize your potential.

 5. Generate an Action Plan

 Break your tasks into more manageable SMART (Specific, Measurable, Attainable, Realistic and Time-based) goals and try to improve the bad performance review upon where you have been lacking.
-If you require training to improve your skills, you can join any part-time or a distance learning course or you can request your company for training.
+If you require training to improve your skills, you can join any part-time or distance learning course, or you can request your company for training.
 Many companies have policies and specially designed training programs to train their employees and upgrade their skills.

-Evaluate your action plan at least once in three months to find where you have reached and standard you have attained.
+Evaluate your action plan at least once in three months to find where you have reached and the standard you have attained.